Da Giazza alla Val Fraselle

 - M_SPORT_OUTDOOR

-Just past the buildings, we leave the road to take the CAI trail no. 284 that cuts across the entire left hydrographic slope of the Val Fraselle without any particular steep sections until we reach the locality of Prusti di Sopra; in this stretch, the majestic monumental linden trees, once used as an open-air stable by shepherds, are truly astonishing.
+As soon as the buildings are passed, the road is left to take the CAI trail no. 284, which, without particular steep sections, traverses the entire left hydrographic slope of the Val Fraselle up to the locality Prusti di Sopra; in this stretch, the majestic monumental lime trees, once used as open-air stables by shepherds, are breathtaking.

-From the ruins of Prusti di Sopra, we descend quickly to Prusti di Sotto, reached by a dirt road that has been partially restored; following this road, we cross the Selle, panoramic grassy valleys used as mid-season pastures; the comfortable path reaches the eponymous hamlet of Selle, a west-facing locality where Malga Selle is located.
-Here you can admire the rocky ridges that delimit the Lessinia plateau.
+From the ruins of Prusti di Sopra, one quickly descends to Prusti di Sotto, reached by a partially restored dirt road; following this road, one crosses the Selle, panoramic grassy valleys used as mid-season pastures; the path reaches the homonymous hamlet of Selle, where Malga Selle is located.
+Here you can admire the rocky ridges that delineate the Lessini plateau.

-From Selle, a well-marked trail leads into the forest and, with continuous turns, reaches Telderi, a small locality above the Giazza cemetery that has hosted a breeding of llamas and alpacas for several years.
-The trail continues towards Giazza, but first, a stop is a must at the Carbon site of Nello and Giorgio of the Osteria Ljetzan, who each year in early May keep alive the tradition of “making charcoal” by lighting the charcoal pile and producing precious wood charcoal, which they then use to cook delicious grilled dishes in their tavern in the square of Giazza.
+From Selle, a well-marked path leads into the forest, which, with continuous bends, reaches Telderi, a small hamlet overlooking the Giazza cemetery that has hosted a breeding of llamas and alpacas for several years.
+The path continues towards Giazza, but first, it is a must to stop at the Carbon's square of Nello and Giorgio of the Osteria Ljetzan, who every year at the beginning of May keep alive the tradition of “making charcoal” by lighting the charcoal kiln and producing valuable wood charcoal which they will later use to cook exquisite grilled dishes in their inn in Giazza.

 Contact